ICHEC-learn/intro-to-hpc/_episodes/01-why-use-a-cluster.md

 one computer, like your laptop.
 As an idea of scaleJust for scale - your laptop typically has 8 cores.
 Kay has 40 cores **per node** and has 336 **normal** compute nodes.

-Once connected you can avail of the computation power and run scirpts too heavy to run on your own computer.
+Once connected you can avail of the computation power and run scripts too heavy to run on your own computer.
 There are different types of nodes;

 - Login nodes